AS 91432 annotated exemplars

 This involves:

-• explaining, in detail, the factors and/or processes that contribute to the pattern
+• explaining, in detail, the factors and/or processes that contribute to the global pattern

-• explaining, in detail, the social and economic significance of the topic for people.
+• explaining, in detail, the significance of the topic for people.

-A detailed explanation of the social and economic significance of this topic (omitted from this extract) was also completed by the student.
+A detailed explanation of the significance of this topic for people (omitted from this extract) was also provided by the student.

 A full explanation could also include reference to areas with similar climatic conditions which do not experience limited access to safe water.